scottb1978/dclscenes/README.md

   1. Go to line 449 > let frames = 'https://api.jsonbin.io/b/5fd82578fbb23c2e36a6e548/1'
   1. Change the url to be your json url

 You should now be able to deploy it to your land.
-If you are having issues with
+If you get stuck come to our [Discord](https://discord.gg/JAJEd5dKjv) and we will try to help you out.